Aracely Pérez Beato

 ________________________________________

-The Immigrant: The Privilege of Living in Polarized Cosmogonies.
+The Privilege of Living in Polarized Cosmogonies.

 In 1995, I came to live in the United States, where I still reside.
 Here, I have continued my research into psychology, anthropology, astrology, and dozens of other topics that bring us closer to mystery and always to the edges of limits.
 On the other side of my career as a designer, I have spent years researching and pursuing answers with relentless curiosity.
 My long exploration has not ceased to this day.